Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Existence of a positive solution to equation

 \section{Existence of a positive solution to equation~\eqref{eq: lambda}}

 Consider the function

-which is the l.h.s.\ of~\eqref{eq: lambda}.
+which represents the left-hand side of~\eqref{eq: lambda}.
 We need to show that the equation $R_a(\lambda)=1$ has exactly one positive solution $\lambda=\lambda_a$.
-This equation will arise naturally in the next section.
+This equation arises naturally in the next section.
 We will establish existence together with the following bounds.